nathants/libaws/readme.md

     - the operator decides **WHEN** and **IF** top level infrastructure should be deleted, then uses an `rm` operation to do so.

     - as a convenience, `infra-rm` will remove **ALL** infrastructure **CURRENTLY** declared in `infra.yaml`.

-- multiple infrastructure sets can be deployed into the same account/region.

-  - to view all infrastructure in an account/region, use `infra-ls`.

-  - to detect drift between your code and aws, use `infra-ensure --preview`.

 ## infra.yaml